 EPA Honors Puerto Rico Environmental Leaders

-(New York, N.Y.)
-The U.S. Environmental Protection Agency (EPA) today announced that it has honored four individuals or businesses from Puerto Rico with Environmental Quality Awards for their achievements protecting public health and the environment.
-EPA Regional Administrator Judith Enck was joined by Congresswoman Nydia Velázquez to present the awards to this year’s recipients at a ceremony at EPA’s offices in Manhattan.
+(New York, N.Y. – November 14, 2011) The U.S. Environmental Protection Agency (EPA) today announced that it has honored a number of individuals and businesses from Puerto Rico with Environmental Quality Awards for their achievements protecting public health and the environment.
+EPA Regional Administrator Judith Enck presented the awards to this year’s recipients at a ceremony at EPA’s offices in San Juan, Puerto Rico.

 “These honorees work tirelessly to protect the environment and to ensure that all of us can look forward to a cleaner, healthier world,” said Regional Administrator Judith Enck.
 “We can all be proud of what they have accomplished and the example they have set.”

 EPA presents Environmental Quality Awards annually in conjunction with Earth Day to individuals, businesses and organizations in EPA Region 2, which covers New Jersey, New York, Puerto Rico, the U.S. Virgin Islands and eight federally-recognized Indian Nations.
 The awards recognize significant contributions to improving the environment and public health in the previous calendar year.
 For information about the Environmental Quality Awards in EPA Region 2, visit http://www.epa.gov/region02/eqa/.

 Attached is a list of the award winners.

 Father Efraín Rodriguez